 How problem management works

-, we use analysis techniques to identify the cause of the problem.
+In Problem management, we use analysis techniques to identify the cause of the problem.
 For Incident management, we find the cure so that services are restored.
 Thus, Problem management takes longer and should be done once the urgency of the incident has been dealt with: for example, removing a faulty office laptop and replacing it with a working spare laptop by IT Helpdesk, takes the urgency away and leaves the faulty laptop ready for repair.

 Problem management can take time but within limits to lessen the cost of resolution.

 Service Desk Manager should be in direct communication with the Problem Manager, as he or she will likely be the first alerted when a cluster of Critical or High Priority incidents are opened.